 p(term_a) :- write(term_a). p(term_b) :- write(term_b).

 When we invoke p(term_a) we are graciously treated to the expected printout.
 And perhaps even better we, with a prolog such as swipl, we don’t even end up with any remaining choice-points due to the indexing of the argument, making our choice efficient as well.

-However, in large scale projects, it can happen that we call p/1 with something quite unexpected, perhaps with term_c, due either to a typo, or a thought-o.
-Prolog’s method of dealing with this is to silently fail — and since failure in prolog is a normal course of events, the result can lead to irritating bug-searches which take quite a while to narrow the problem to its source.
+However, in large-scale projects, it can happen that we call p/1 with something quite unexpected, perhaps with term_c, due either to a typo, or a thought-o.
+Prolog’s method of dealing with this is to silently fail — and since failure in prolog is a normal course of events, the result can lead to irritating bug searches which take quite a while to narrow the problem to its source.

-Of course what we want for p/1 is to correctly type it.
+Of course, what we want for p/1 is to correctly type it.
 That is, we want to be able to add some additional information to p about the domain of its arguments such that we can dynamically, or even better, statically, determine that they are not of the required variety.

 Hindley Milner and type_check

-Enter Hindley-Milner (HM), a type system which allows us to write down just the sort of thing we’re concerned about when we call p/1.
+Enter Hindley-Milner (HM), a type system that allows us to write down just the sort of thing we’re concerned about when we call p/1.
 HM has a great number of advantages, allowing both inference of types in many cases, and the ability to write down our types in a nice algebraic fashion.
 It also includes many extensions which might be convenient in the case of prolog.

 So how does HM work?
 Thanks to the work of Tom Schrijvers et al. we can try it out with the swipl package ‘type-check’.
 For our p above we can now write the following: